dfinance/bootstrap/README.md

-# dfinance testnet bootstrap
+# dfinance bootstrap

-If you're willing to try our testnet it's the right place to start.
+If you're willing to try our testnet/mainnet it's the right place to start.
 With this code you can run your first blockchain node in 4 steps.

 ## What you get

-- **dnode** - blockchain daemon connected to testnet; you've probably seen it but here's [official repository](https://github.com/dfinance/dnode)
+- **dnode** - blockchain daemon connected to testnet/mainnet; you've probably seen it but here's [official repository](https://github.com/dfinance/dnode)
 - **dvm** - [dfinance vm](https://github.com/dfinance/dvm) - essential component to our blockchain
 - **dnode-rest** - rest-server to provide simpler interface to blockchain storage.
-See [swagger here](https://swagger.testnet.dfinance.co).
+See [swagger here](https://swagger.dfinance.co).
 - **compiler** - local instance of dvm compiler; by default accessible on port :50053, you can use it with [Move IDE](https://github.com/damirka/vscode-move-ide)

 **Important:** all of the containers used in this composition are already on Docker hub, so if you want to try it yourself - [here's the link](https://hub.docker.com/u/dfinance).

-## Four step guide into testnet
+## Four step guide into testnet/mainnet

 ### Step 1 - Check requirements